-The school ensures that all staff follow the procedures set out by the DfE 'Working Together to Safeguard Children' (July 2018) as well "Keeping Children Safe in Education" (September 2019) The school ensure that Keeping Safe in Education Part 1, including Annex A is read by everyone working directly with children within the school.
+The school ensures that all staff follow the procedures set out by the DfE 'Working Together to Safeguard Children' (September 2021) as well as "Keeping Children Safe in Education" (September 2021) The school ensure that Keeping Safe in Education Part 1, is read by everyone working directly with children within the school.
 This includes Governors.